stackforge/libra/doc/worker/code.rst

 .. py:module:: libra.worker

-* The Gearman worker task, :py:func:`~worker.lbaas_task`, is run when the worker receives a message from the Gearman job server (not represented above).
+* The Gearman worker task used in the worker thread (see the :py:func:`~worker.config_manager` function), is run when the worker receives a message from the Gearman job server (not represented above).
 * This task then uses the :py:class:`~controller.LBaaSController` to process the message that it received.
 * Based on the contents of the message, the controller then makes the relevant